Hobbies

 (I love lobster gloves.
 And look what company mine are made by!)

-Yes, Star Trek is a huge hobby for me; it could fill several webpages!
-But here are a few Trek-related things I’ve done.
+Yes, Star Trek was one of my first loves, and it is still a huge hobby for me; it could fill several webpages!
+But here are a few Trek-related things I've done.

 Starfleet Car Logos